Due to the current spike in COVID-19 cases, we are returning to curbside services only.

-If you need food or medications, please call when you arrive, pay over the phone and a staff member will bring the item(s) and receipt out to your car.
+If you need food or medications, please call when you arrive and pay over the phone, and a staff member will bring the item(s) and receipt out to your car.

 Thank you for your patience through this difficult time.

 Established in Kalispell in 1994, Countryside Animal Clinic is a full-service veterinary medical facility which offers personalized, state of the art care for dogs, cats, and exotic pets.
 Our services include wellness and general exams, vaccinations, emergency and critical care, dentistry, and surgery.
 Dr. Rick Myers and Dr. Carsyn Beach, along with their staff, are committed to promoting responsible pet ownership, offering excellent client service, and practicing high quality medicine.